A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Introduction

 Our contributions belong to the following parts.
-First, we proposed a preconditioned framework appeared in DCA for the truncated quadratic regularization with gradient operator including both the isotropic and anisotropic cases.
-With incorporation the classical preconditioning technique into the nonlinear DCA algorithm, we can deal with the large linear system efficiently with any finite time preconditioned iterations.
-No error control is needed for solving large linear systems while the convergence can be guaranteed.
-Second, with detailed analysis of the Kurdyka-\L ojasiewicz exponent of the minimization functional, together with the global convergence of the iterative sequence, we also prove the local linear convergence rate of the proposed preconditioned DCA.
-Third, our global convergence and local convergence rate analysis is based on the difference of convex structure \eqref{eq:dc:convex} where $P_1$ ($P_1^I$ or $P_1^A$) has locally Lipschtiz gradient and $P_2$ ($P_2^I$ or $P_2^I$) is closed and convex, which is different from the case in \cite{WCP} where $P_1$ is closed and convex and $P_2$ has locally Lipschitz gradient.
-Fourth, we also explore the promising feature of the truncated quadratic regularization for image segmentation within the proposed preconditioned DCA framework, which was already studied by a lot of algorithms including the graduated non-convexity algorithm \cite{BZ}, the graph-cut based discrete optimization method \cite{BVZ} and the primal-dual first-order method \cite{SC}.
-Besides the image segmentation, it is known that the turncated quadratic regularization can also be used for image denoising.
+First, we propose a preconditioned DCA for the truncated quadratic regularization with gradient operator including both the isotropic and anisotropic cases.
+With the classical preconditioning technique, we can deal with the large linear system efficiently for the nonlinear DCA algorithm with any finite time preconditioned iterations.
+No error control is needed for solving large linear systems while the convergence can be guaranteed. {For example, in the proposed preconditioned framework, one can still obtain global convergence of the DCA by employing 10 specially designed symmetric red-black Gauss-Seidel iterations for the linear subproblem during each DCA iteration}.
+Second, with detailed analysis of the Kurdyka-\L ojasiewicz exponent of the minimization functional, together with the global convergence of the iterative sequence, we also prove the local linear convergence rate of the proposed preconditioned DCA. {Third, our global convergence and local convergence rate analysis is based on the difference of convex structure \eqref{eq:dc:convex} where $P_1$ ($P_1^I$ or $P_1^A$) has locally Lipschitz gradient and $P_2$ ($P_2^I$ or $P_2^I$) is closed and convex.
+This is different from the case in \cite{WCP} where $P_1$ is closed and convex and $P_2$ has locally Lipschitz gradient}.
+Fourth, we also explore the feature of the truncated quadratic regularization for image segmentation within the proposed preconditioned DCA framework, which was already studied by a lot of algorithms including the graduated non-convexity algorithm \cite{BZ}, the graph-cut based discrete optimization method \cite{BVZ}, and the primal-dual first-order method \cite{SC}.
+Besides the image segmentation, it is known that the truncated quadratic regularization can also be used for image denoising.
 However, there is no systematic comparisons with the total variation regularization.
-We give some comparison between the truncated quadratic regularization including detailed parameters and the total variation for image denoising.
+We give some comparisons between the truncated quadratic regularization and the total variation for image denoising with detailed parameters.

 The rest of the paper is organized as follows.
 In section \ref{sec:theory}, after some preparations and the calculation of the Kurdyka-\L ojasiewicz exponent, we give the global convergence and present the local linear convergence rate of the proposed preconditioned and extrapolated DCA.
 In section \ref{sec:num}, we give a systematic numerical study on the image denoising and image segmentation.
 Finally, we give some discussions on section \ref{sec:conclude}.